MellDa1024/OpenLR2/README.md

 # known issues
  - behavior mismatch on NONSTOP MIX
  - readme left click scroll is faster than original (not important)
- - some note doesn't disappear at last (standard, course)
  - banner load fails

 # libraries